In the beginning (of any product's development process) there was a

 Within each team, every individual’s point of view, expertise and initiative, contribute collaboratively to create something valuable.

 We continuously seek to improve ourselves and develop our potential.

 We cultivate and foster the three L’s: listen, listen and listen.

 Working hard and having fun while doing so is our key to success.

-Because we love what we do.
+We flourish because we love what we do!